Pontevedra

 Practical Travel Tips

-To make the most of your visit to Pontevedra, keep these tips in mind:
+To make the most of your visit to Pontevedra, consider these tips:

 • Currency: The currency used in Spain is the Euro (€).